When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 At-Home Sleep Study

-At-home sleep studies can range from $150 to around $1,000 or more, which is much less than in-lab sleep studies.
+At-home sleep studies can range from $150 to around $1,000 or more, which is much less expensive than in-lab sleep studies.
 This type of sleep study uses less equipment and takes place at a person’s home, unattended by technicians.
 The price of an at-home sleep study also depends on the equipment required.

-The cost of an at-home sleep study is lower than an in-lab sleep study because it does not involve an overnight clinic stay, typically takes fewer measurements, and has no technicians in attendance.
+The cost of an at-home sleep study is lower than an in-lab sleep study because it doesn’t involve an overnight clinic stay, typically takes fewer measurements, and has no technicians in attendance.
 However, a sleep clinic still oversees the test and provides the equipment and instructions, while a certified sleep specialist interprets the results .

-Since an at-home sleep study takes fewer measurements than an in-lab sleep study, it is not an appropriate test for most sleep disorders.
+Since an at-home sleep study takes fewer measurements than an in-lab sleep study, it isn’t an appropriate test for most sleep disorders.
 Usually, doctors only recommend at-home sleep studies for people suspected of having moderate to severe obstructive sleep apnea with no other co-occurring sleep disorders.
 At-home sleep studies may not be appropriate for people with heart or lung conditions.

-Most at-home sleep tests do not measure brain waves, so they may not accurately reflect the amount of time a person is asleep.
+Most at-home sleep tests don’t measure brain waves, so they may not accurately reflect the amount of time a person is asleep.
 As a result, at-home tests may underestimate the severity of a person’s OSA .
 Doctors may request a follow-up in-lab sleep study if the results are inconclusive, which can increase the total cost of testing.

 Additional Costs